-Registration includes two days of sessions, lunch both days, and our evening cocktail events.
-Register now at Eventbrite.
+Registration includes two days of sessions, lunch both days, and our cocktail hours.
+Last year we sold out, so register early.

 [ Show bio ]